josepher-lambertyo/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, always strive for simplicity in design and implementation.
 Avoid unnecessary complexity; it breeds bugs and hinders maintenance.
 Write clear, concise code that's easy to understand, test, and improve upon.
 Remember, you're not just writing code for computers but also for fellow humans who will read, review, and maintain it."

 "In addition, 'Premature optimization is the root of all evil.' - Donald Knuth.
 Focus on writing correct and readable code first, then optimize only when profiling identifies bottlenecks.
 Finally, embrace the power of version control systems, continuous integration, and automated testing to ensure quality and facilitate collaborative development."

+# 2024-02-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to prioritizing clear, concise code that's easy to understand and maintain over overly complex solutions.
+Remember, it's not just about writing code that works today but also ensuring its longevity and adaptability for tomorrow.
+Always strive to keep your codebase clean, modular, and well-documented – a principle at the heart of modern software engineering practices."